salesforce/lwc/discussions/ads.md

-** how to get these valuesquery parameters require values public methods -> decorated with @method
+** how to get these valuesquery parameters require values public methods -> decorated with @api
 * public attributes -> decorate with @attribute or via `static attributes` definition
 * private fields -> language (for now, we will stay away until formalized by Ecma)
 * template attributes -> anything available in the component instance (this.<something>), no signal is needed.